tucats/ego/docs/LANGUAGE.md

 accept two integer values as arguments, and return a bool value.
 The function result is determining if the `i` element of the array is less than the `j` element of the array.
-The `Slice` function manages the sort algorithm, and calls back to your supplied function as needed.
+The `Slice` function manages the sort algorithm, and calls back to your supplied function as needed to compare any two values.

-Note that the comparison function has to be defined as an anonymous function constant in the string, so it has access to values outside the function (specifically, the array value)
+Note that the comparison function has to be defined as an anonymous function constant in the string, so it has access to values outside the function scope (specifically, the array value)

 ### sort.Strings(array)